 9. The Shelton McMurphey Johnson House

 The Shelton McMurphey Johnson House, on the slope of Skinner Butte Park, is a Victorian-style house built in 1888.
 It was home to three generations of the Shelton family.
 The house is now a museum that is open for tours.

 This Victorian mansion is one of the best places to see in Eugene.
 It has 16 rooms styled with Victorian-era furniture, clothes, and artifacts.
 You’ll also see family portraits, photographs, and other artifacts that tell the story of the Shelton family.

-Book accommodations nearby the Shelton McMurphey Johnson House if you want to make the most of what this destination offers.
+Book accommodations near the Shelton McMurphey Johnson House to maximize what this destination offers.
 Fortunately, the Campbell House Inn is only 200 meters away.
 Book your accommodation today.

 See Related: Best Vacations for a Group of Friends